-Continuous water quality measurements were recorded at two sites during the spring (May 2020), concurrent with bioassessments, and again in the fall (September 2020) in compliance with the MRP.
-Temperature, pH, dissolved oxygen, and specific conductivity were recorded once every 15 minutes for approximately two-weeks using a multi-parameter water quality sonde (Eureka Manta+30 or YSI 6600-V2).
+Continuous water quality measurements were recorded at two sites during the spring (June 2021), concurrent with bioassessments, and again in the summer (July 2021) in compliance with the MRP.
+Temperature, pH, dissolved oxygen, and specific conductivity were recorded once every 15 minutes for approximately two weeks using a multi-parameter water quality sonde (Eureka Manta+30 or YSI 6600-V2).

 The MRP requires SMCWPPP to monitor dissolved oxygen, pH, specific conductance, and temperature at two sites using sondes that record at 15-minute intervals over 1-2 weeks in the spring concurrent with bioassessment sampling and 1-2 weeks in summer at the same sites.
-In WY 2020, both deployments lasted 15 days, exceeding the one week minimum.
-No data were rejected for the first deployment, but one parameter for each site was rejected during the second deployment in September; specific conductivity was rejected for site 204SMA080, and pH was rejected for site 204SMA110.
-See Section 3.7.3 for details.
-Consequently, the completion rate for continuous monitoring dropped below the 90% threshold to 87.5%.
-New training and calibration protocols have been developed to avoid these issues in the future..